cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/rack-getting-started.html.md

 Save configuration?> n

-Uploading sinatra-hello-world...
+Uploading rack-test...
 OK
-Starting sinatra-hello-world...
+Starting rack-test...
 OK
-Checking sinatra-hello-world...
+Checking rack-test...
 OK
 </pre>

 Once this is deployed, you should be able to view the application on Cloud Foundry at the URL you chose during the push.